Table of Contents

 Hints and Tips

-check to determine if the string is empty.
-If it is, assign None
+Use an if not age_input check to determine if the string is empty.
+If it is, assign None.
+Then compare using is None - not

-== None
+== None.

 - Use

-to ask for age - Check if the response is empty:
+input()to ask for age - Check if the response is empty:

-- If empty, assign
+if not value - If empty, assign

-age = None
+age = None - Then use

-if age is None
+if age is Nonefor your condition

 Common Mistakes

-.
+A very common mistake is using == None instead of is None.
 While this may work in some cases, the recommended and safer approach is always to use

-identity comparison with singletons like None
+identity comparison with singletons like None, True, and False.

 -